lewisjkl/blog/_posts/2020-02-17-cats-effect-ref.md

 } yield println(contents)
 ```

 The issue here is that we are going to get inconsistent outputs when running this code.
 We have two separate processes working in parallel to perform a `getThenSet` operation.
 Both of these processes may `get` the value in the `Ref` before the other process has a chance to increment the value using the `set` operation.
-This means that the execution could look like:
+Below is an example of the execution of this program where each of the processes gets the value `42` when calling `Ref#get`.

 ```
 process1: Ref#get -> returns 42